lukegriffith/hugo_site/content/about/_index.md

 ---

-# DevOps, PowerShell & Python
+# DevOps, Terraform & Ansible

 Luke is a passionate and highly focused individual, dedicated to learning about technology and its implementation.
 With over 7 years of IT experience working with business critical infrastructure, and applications.
 His primary skills set is around infrastructure and operating systems, configuration automation and testing.